Sk8rSeth/C-Bot/README.md

 # C-Bot

-this repo will serve as the file hosting/iterating source for Carl's C-Bot and its various incarnations
+This repo will serve as the file hosting/iterating source for Carl's C-Bot and its various incarnations.
+To contribute to this build, YOUR build must be based on Carl's original c-bot design.
+It must be CoreXY mechanics, and most importantly, opensource.

 ### Anyone is welcome to fork, pull or otherwise grab these files